JiaziChen111/Ch_Synthetic/README.md

 ```
 - Always **commit before** pushing or pulling because if there are conflicts, Git reconstructs using the commits.
 - Always **pull before** you push so that the local and the remote repositories are in sync.
+- **Consult before** merging when working in a team in order to get feedback on a new feature branch.
+Create a pull request for this.
 - If you want to merge the changes in `<branchname>` into the `<parent>`: `git checkout <parent>`, `git merge <branchname>`.

 If there are conflicts, they will be indicated in the respective file (you are HEAD).
 Manually resolve any conflict.
 Delete all of the delimiters (`<<<`).
 Add the file back (`git add --all`) and finish the merge (`git merge --continue`).
 To abort the merge use: `git merge --abort`.